eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

   Module: core

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-listen [ip/host] <port> <type> [options [flag]]
+listen [ip] <port> <type> [options [flag]]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   Description: opens a listening port to accept incoming telnets; type must be one of "bots", "all", "users", "script", or "off".
 Prefixing the port with a plus sign will make eggdrop accept SSL connections on it.
-An IP or hostname may optionally be listed before the mandatory port argument.
+An IP may optionally be listed before the mandatory port argument.
 If no IP is specified, 0.0.0.0 (all available addresses) is used.
 If a port is specified that is already in use by Eggdrop, the existing ip/port combo will be replaced by the newly specified ip/port combo.

     listen [ip] <port> bots [mask]